LearnersGuild/guide/Game_Manual/Basic_Gameplay.md

 Discuss the specs with your team, and adjust them as you see fit to get to a scope that will provide an appropriate level of difficulty and "stretch".

 To set quality criteria, choose 2 or 3 rules or guidelines that, as a team, you agree to follow to ensure a quality artifact.
-Add these to the project outline.
+Add these to the Learning Contract.

 For example, a quality criteria might be "Follow object-oriented principles in all program design" or "Write good commit messages using these rules: http://chris.beams.io/posts/git-commit/".

-Once a proper project outline document has been written, it's time to **practice**.
+Once a proper Learning Contract document has been written, it's time to **practice**.

 ### Practice